MARS Awards and Honours

 Mount Arrowsmith is pleased to present the Bronze Medal to Jane and Ray Walker in recognition of their contribution to MARS over many years.
 Ray and Jane are known as great hosts of the annual Christmas Party, their home so alive with lights and laughter, but they are so much more.
 Ray has been director, then treasurer, a post he still holds.
 He has chaired the Rhododendron Show and Sale twice, assisted at every sale, organizing cashiers and doing other necessary chores.
 Jane has served as Director, helped out at MARS events and organized treats for the social break.
 Most recently with Ray, she helped to operate the coffee service at monthly meetings.
 It is with great pleasure we recognize such service to MARS with the chapter’s highest honor, the Bronze Medal.

 Parksville Community Park was the location for our Annual General Meeting where Jane and Ray Walker were honoured with the ARS Bronze Medal.
 COVID-19 rules necessitated the wearing of masks.
 Here are the unmasked Jane and Ray at one of the many MARS Christmas parties they have hosted.
-Ray says that while we probably cannot have a Christmas party this year, their Christmas lights will go up as usual and he invites us all to drive by and enjoy!!

 May 2019 — Ann de Brincat